 NOTE 4: DC3 and DC4 reference points are not specified in this Release.

 NOTE 5: Enhancements to the N33 reference point for support of data channel services are not specified in this Release.

+NOTE 6: Event exposure via N73 is applicable for 5G and LTE access.

+NOTE 7: Nhss services as indicated in Figure AC.2.1-1 are only applicable to N70, N71 and N72 reference points.